john-science/john-science.github.io/_drafts/2022-03-31-introduction-to-git.md

 {% include JB/setup %}

-This guide will not cover installation or security issues, as they are heavily situationally dependent.
-Instead, this guide focuses on providing an introduction to the Git comamnd line.
+This guide will not cover installation, security issues, or the beautiful mathematical groundwork inside Git.
+Instead, this guide is an introduction in how to use Git.

 ## What is Git?